NCAS-CMS/cfa-conventions/source/cfa.md

-* For a fragment in a netCDF file, the address is the name of the variable that contains the fragment, following the CF group search algorithms within the file that contains the fragment.
+* For a fragment in a netCDF file, the address is the name of the variable that contains the fragment, following the CF group search algorithms [CF] within the file that contains the fragment.

 * Addressing for other file formats is allowed, but not described in these conventions.